livekit/livekit_composite/knowledge_guidence.md

 LiveKit agents that use features like BVC or multilingual turn detection require more memory than Render.com’s free plan provides.
 These features are resource-intensive and will fail to run on low-memory instances.

-Also note, LiveKit will soon offer a fully hosted agent cloud.
-We encouraging the use of LiveKit’s hosted agent cloud for a smoother, one-click deployment experience.
+Also note, LiveKit offers a fully hosted agent cloud.
+We encouraging the use of LiveKit’s [Cloud Agents](https://docs.livekit.io/agents/ops/deployment/) for a smoother, one-click deployment experience.

 ## Self Hosting LiveKit Server